Catelyn Stark: As Lady Stoneheart

-Having decomposed in the river for several days, half of Catelyn's auburn hair had fallen out and what remained was completely grey.
+Having decomposed in the river for several days, half of Catelyn's auburn hair had fallen out, and what remained was completely grey.
 Due to her throat being cut, her ability to speak is greatly impaired.
 From clawing at her face after Robb's murder, Stoneheart also has deep, gashing flesh wounds.
-She is a hooded woman, and has been mistaken for Beric Dondarrion's lover.
+She is a hooded woman and has been mistaken for Beric Dondarrion's lover.

 Stoneheart has been described as having "nothing of Catelyn's mercy or kindness".
-Her objective as leader of the Brotherhood without Banners is to slaughter anyone associated with the Red Wedding.
+Her objective as leader of the Brotherhood Without Banners is to slaughter anyone associated with the Red Wedding.
 This includes anyone with the Freys, Boltons, or Lannisters.
-She has been dubbed an "antagonist" or a "villain", especially an antagonist to Brienne.
-She is unable to speak properly due to her throat slashing, lending to one of her nicknames "the Silent Sister".
-In order to verbalize commands, she must cover the wound on her throat with her hand.
-She is also referred to as "The Hangwoman" or "Mother Merciless".
+She has been dubbed an "antagonist" or a "villain", especially an antagonist to Brienne of Tarth.
+She cannot speak properly because her throat has been slashed, earning her the nickname "the Silent Sister."
+To give commands verbally, she has to cover her throat wound with her hand.
+She is also known as "The Hangwoman" or "Mother Merciless."